Mebus/pyresticd/README.md

 ### About

-Simple Python Script to run [restic](https://restic.github.io/) in a Daemon like fashion.
+PyResticD is a inofficial collection of Python scripts to run [restic](https://restic.github.io/) in a Daemon like fashion on servers while keeping the backup password in volatile memory only.

 ### Requirements